Skip to content

 If you are looking for jewelery that has that expensive look but won’t break the bank, then gold plated jewellery is perfect for you.

-Does Gold Plated Jewellery Discolour?
+Does Gold Plated Jewellery Discolour/Tarnish?

 It is inevitable that gold-plated jewellery discolours over time.
 Because the layer of gold on a gold-plated piece is so thin, it can be easy to fade during daily wear.
 Some reasons this may happen is through exposure to chemicals in perfumes, lotions, hair care products, chemicals and pollutants in the air as well as exposure to water.